Haroldinho/Haroldinho.github.io/_posts/2025-08-06-SwingInvesting.md

       - Vertical analysis expresses each item in a financial statement as a percentage of a base figure within that same statement.
 The goal is to understand the relative importancde of each item to a company's performance.
       - Horizontal analysis compares financial statement items across two or more periods to identify changes over time.
 It helps spot trends in revenue, cost and profitability.
   - Balance sheet fundamentals
+    - The Balance sheet informs on the net worth of a company.
+    - Fundamental Accounting Equation: "Assets:= Liabilities + Equity"
+    - Assets: Everything the company owns including the building(s) itself
+    - Current assets (cash, account receivable, short-term securities, inventory) and non-current assets (property and equipment, long-term marketable securities, intengible assets).
+Current assets are liquid and have a clear retail value.
+    - Liabilities "What's owed."
+The liabilities consist of all the debts of a company and are separated between current (accounts payable, salaries and wage payable, deferred revenues, short-term debt...) and non-current (deferred revenue, long-term debt, long-term lease obligations).
+Those values are fixed and are paid first in teh event of a bankruptcy.
+    - Equity "The owners' shares".
+It is whatever assets are left after the liabilities are paid.
+Those assets return to the owners.
+Unlike liabilities, the equity is highly variable depending on the changes in the value of the assets (depreciation, ).
+Common line items  are common stock, preferred stock, treasury stock and retained earnings.
   - Cash flow statement importance
   - Key financial ratios and metrics